-- 4.6.1 A publicly available dispute resolution process is in place, developed through culturally appropriate engagement with local communities. - Verifiers: Documented dispute resolution procedure; evidence of engagement in the development of the procedure; - 4.6.2 Grievances related to the impacts of management activities are responded to in a timely manner, and are either resolved or are in the dispute resolution process.

-Verifiers: records of dispute resolution procedure in action

-- 4.6.3 An up to date record of grievances related to the impacts of management activities is held including: - 1) Steps taken to resolve grievances;

-- 2) Outcomes of all dispute resolution processes including fair compensation to local communities and individuals; and - 3) Unresolved disputes, the reasons they are not resolved, and how they will be resolved.
+- 4.6.1 A publicly available dispute resolution process is in place, developed through culturally appropriate engagement with local communities. - 4.6.2 Grievances related to the impacts of management activities are responded to in a timely manner, and are either resolved or are in the dispute resolution process. - 4.6.3 An up to date record of grievances related to the impacts of management activities is held including: - 1) Steps taken to resolve grievances; - 2) Outcomes of all dispute resolution processes including fair compensation to local communities and individuals; and - 3) Unresolved disputes, the reasons they are not resolved, and how they will be resolved. - 4.6.4 Operations cease in areas while disputes exist of: - 1) Substantial magnitude; - 2) Substantial duration; or - 3) Involving a significant number of interests.

-Verifiers: For each grievance: correspondence; accurate, up to date progress records (steps taken, outcomes including stakeholder satisfaction, reasons for nonresolution, proposed resolution procedure); affected stakeholder consultation.

-- 4.6.4 Operations cease in areas while disputes exist of: - 1) Substantial magnitude; - 2) Substantial duration; or - 3) Involving a significant number of interests.

-Verifiers: interviews with aggrieved communities, dispute resolution records, field visits to disputed areas.
+Verifier: Where relevant, evidence that works were suspended pending investigation by the appropriate authority.

-- 4.7 The Organization, through engagement with local communities, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance, and for which these local communities hold legal or customary rights.
-These sites shall be recognized by The Organization, and their management and/or protection shall be agreed through engagement with these local communities. - 4.7.1 Sites of special cultural, ecological, economic, religious or spiritual significance for which local communities hold legal or customary rights are identified through culturally appropriate engagement and are recognized by The Organization. - Verifiers: documented engagement procedure, engagement records, interviews with local communities, maps - 4.7.2 Measures to protect such sites are agreed, documented and implemented through culturally appropriate engagement with local communities.
-When local communities determine that physical identification of sites in documentation or on maps would threaten the value or protection of the sites, then other means will be used. - Verifiers: engagement records, implemented protection measures, interviews with local communities, maps - 4.7.3 Whenever sites of special cultural, ecological, economic, religious or spiritual significance are newly observed or discovered, management activities cease immediately in the vicinity until protective measures have been agreed to with the local communities, and as directed by local and national laws. - Verifiers: documented procedures, records of implementation, interviews with workers & local communities. - 4.8 The Organization shall uphold the right of local communities to protect and utilize their Traditional Knowledge and shall compensate local communities for the utilization of such knowledge and their intellectual property.
-A Binding agreement as per Criterion 3.3 shall be concluded between The Organization and the local communities for such utilization through Free, Prior and Informed Consent before utilization takes place, and shall be consistent with the protection of intellectual property rights.

-- 4.8.1 Traditional knowledge and intellectual property are protected and are only used when the owners of that traditional knowledge and intellectual property have provided their Free, Prior and Informed Consent formalized through a binding agreement. - Verifiers: Binding agreements showing conditions for consent, clear evidence of consent, interviews with workers & local communities. - 4.8.2 Local communities are compensated according to the binding agreement reached through Free, Prior and Informed Consent for the use of traditional knowledge and intellectual property.
+4.7 The Organization, through engagement with local communities, shall identify sites which are of special cultural, ecological, economic, religious or spiritual significance, and for which these local communities hold legal or customary rights.
+These sites shall be recognized by The Organization, and their management and/or protection shall be agreed through engagement with these local communities.

+- 4.7.1 Sites of special cultural, ecological, economic, religious, archaeological or spiritual significance for which local communities hold legal or customary rights are identified through proactive culturally appropriate engagement, recognized and their condition assessed by The Organization. - Verifiers: Documented pro-active engagement procedure, Evidence of widespread pro-active engagement, All Townland, Parish and other boundaries of antiquity are identified and mapped. - 4.7.2 Measures to protect such sites are agreed, documented, implemented and monitored on a regular basis through culturally appropriate engagement with local communities.
+When local communities determine that physical identification of sites in documentation or on maps would threaten the value or protection of the sites, then other means will be used. - 4.7.3 Whenever sites of special cultural, ecological, economic, religious, archeological or spiritual significance are newly observed or discovered, management activities cease immediately in the vicinity until their protective measures and regular monitoring, as directed by local and national laws, have been agreed to with the local communities and implemented. - 4.8 The Organization shall uphold the right of local communities to protect and utilize their Traditional Knowledge and shall compensate local communities for the utilization of such knowledge and their intellectual property.
+A Binding agreement as per Criterion 3.3 shall be concluded between The Organization and the local communities for such utilization through Free, Prior and Informed Consent before utilization takes place, and shall be consistent with the protection of intellectual property rights. - 4.8.1 Traditional knowledge^{} and intellectual property^{} are protected and are only used when the owners of that traditional knowledge^{} and intellectual property^{} have provided their Free, Prior and Informed Consent^{} formalized through a binding agreement^{}. - 4.8.2 Local communities are compensated according to the binding agreement reached through Free, Prior and Informed Consent for the use of traditional knowledge and intellectual property.